Heroes new logo

 Sources: Best Writing and Physician’s Weekly

-• Parents claim that 49% of children’s vision and eye health problems have something to do with the amount of time their kids spend on the screen daily.
+• Surveyed parents claim that 49% of children’s vision and eye health problems have something to do with the amount of time these kids spend on screens daily.

-• 40% of these are determined by their distance from the screen.
+• 40% of those are determined by their distance from the screen.

 • 37% are caused by blue light from the screen.